softwareconstruction240/softwareconstruction/chess/chess-github-repository/chess-github-repository.md

 https://github.com/<youraccount>/chess
 ```

-After providing the URL to the AutoGrader, also pass off this "GitHub Repository" assignment with the course [auto-grading](https://cs240.click/) tool.
+After providing the URL to the AutoGrader, pass off th "GitHub Repository" assignment within the course [auto-grading](https://cs240.click/) tool by selecting the assignment from the dropdown and clicking the "Submit".
 If you created your repository correctly then your grade will automatically be entered in Canvas.

 ## <a name="videos"></a>Videos (3:31)